pythonindia/inpycon-blog/content/blog/announcing-keynote-speaker-for-pycon-india-2017-noufal.md

 Noufal is an industry veteran with over 15 years of experience.
 He founded [Hamon](https://hamon.in/about/) and worked for Cisco systems, Synopsys, The Internet Archive and other organisations mostly in infrastructure engineering positions.
 Noufal is also a trainer and loves to help people out on [stackoverflow](http://stackoverflow.com/users/229602/noufal-ibrahim).
 Apart from this he has a collection of [calligraphy](http://calligraffiti.in/) sheets on this website which he maintains to be beautiful.

 Noufal also founded [The Lycӕum](http://thelycaeum.in/), which is an experimental educational endeavour started in 2013.
-It is currently based in Kozhikode, Kerala and focusses on IT education.
+It is currently based in Kozhikode, Kerala and focuses on IT education.

 [Grab your tickets](https://bit.ly/PyConIndiaTickets) now and meet Noufal Ibrahim and other cool people hacking with python.